vatsaaa/mcpoax/mcpoax.md

 ### B. Technical Debt

-Beyond ecosystem fragmentation, MCP's architectural gold-plating creates specific forms of technical debt that accumulate over time and impose increasing costs on organizations attempting to maintain integration consistency.
+Beyond ecosystem fragmentation, the architectural gold-plating that MCP creates technical debt over time and imposes increasing costs on organizations attempting to maintain integration consistency.

 #### Two Sources of Truth for API Definitions